rolling-scopes-school/tasks/stage2/modules/technical-screening/README.md

   - String methods
   - String templates
   - Ternary operator
-  - Switch case - examples, where it can be useful
+  - Switch case - examples where it can be useful
   - Loops
   - Be able to discover cases of implicit data types conversion into boolean, string, number
-  - type conversions
+  - Type conversions
   - Strict comparison

 ## Checking English Level During the Mentor Interview